LEFT TURN TRAFFIC RULES

 - The left turn phases are simultaneous, not split.

-- The two legs of the street are split, so each leg has its own separate phase.
+- The two legs of the street are split, so each leg has its own separate green phase.

 - The Flashing Yellow Arrows display is used on